experiandataquality/electronicupdates/src/CSharp/MetadataWebApi/README.md

 This sample code has been compiled and tested on the following platforms:

- * Visual Studio Enterprise 2015 on Windows 7 Enterprise (Build 7601).
+ * Visual Studio Enterprise 2015 on Windows 7 Enterprise (Build 7601);
+ * MonoDevelop 5.10 on Ubuntu 16.04 LTS.